FlaxEngine/FlaxDocs/manual/scripting/index.md

 ## C++ Scripting

 Flax supports native **C++** scripting with direct access to whole engine API.
-C++ scripts can be created side-by-side with C# scripts and expose own types/functions/properties via automatic bindings as decscribed [here](../editor/flax-build/api-tags.md).
-To write and use C\+\+ code engine headers and platform toolset are requried.
+C++ scripts can be created side-by-side with C# scripts and expose own types/functions/properties via automatic bindings as described [here](../editor/flax-build/api-tags.md).
+To write and use C\+\+ code engine headers and platform toolset are required.

 To start native scripting in C\+\+ see the related documentation [here](cpp/index.md).